MarkBind/markbind/docs/userGuide/tipsAndTricks.md

 1. Navigate to the root directory of your site.
 1. Run `npm init` which will create `package.json` and `package.lock.json`
-1. Run `npm install markbind-cli@1.6.3 --save` to install markbind as a dependency (using v1.6.3 as an example)
+1. Run `npm install markbind-cli@1.6.3 --save` to install MarkBind as a dependency (using v1.6.3 as an example)
 1. Create / Update `.gitignore` file in the root directory and add:
    ```
    node_modules